 Other favorite Pittsburgh fishing spots offer easy river access, such as the North Shore and South Side Riverfront Parks.
-Just don't forget your PA fishing license (and trout stamp if you're fishing in a lake or stream that has been stocked with trout.
+Just don't forget your PA fishing license (and trout stamp if you're fishing in a lake or stream that has been stocked with trout).

-The Pittsburgh TriAnglers welcomes both members and non-members of Venture Outdoors to try their hand at fishing from the riverfront wall at Point State Park every Wednesday from 11:30 a.m. to 1:30 p.m. (many members come on their lunch hour - some even dressed in suits!).
-Free fishing tackle and instruction.
+The Pittsburgh TriAnglers welcomes both members and non-members of Venture Outdoors to try their hand at fishing every Wednesday, May through September, from 11:30 a.m. to 1:30 p.m. (many members come on their lunch hour - some even dressed in suits).
+Free fishing tackle and instruction is offered.
 Participants need only show up with a license and a sense of adventure.

 Highland Park Dam

-Come enjoy the walleye fishing, especially during the cold weather months.
+Come enjoy walleye fishing, especially during the cold weather months.
 Catfish and smallmouth bass can also be had.
 Reportedly, the best fishing is downriver of the Highland Park Dam, with access from the Fish and Boat Commission's Sharpsburg Access.

 This county-owned, 258-acre stocked lake offers plenty of shore fishing for panfish, as well as excellent bass fishing.
 A county permit is required for boating.
-A handicapped fishing dock is available at the County Park Road boat launch.Continue to 5 of 8 below.
+A handicapped fishing dock is available at the County Park Road boat launch.

 You can fish for both warm water and cold water fish at this 78-acre lake in Keystone State Park.
 You can find largemouth bass, carp, and brown bullhead catfish.
 It is also stocked with catchable rainbow trout.
 Then in the winter, you can go ice fishing.

-Row, row, row your boat or canoe on this lake to fish from your boat (electric motors also allowed), or enjoy fishing off the pier.
+Row your boat or canoe on this lake to fish (electric motors also allowed) or enjoy fishing off the pier.
 The lake has bluegill, sunfish, bullhead and channel catfish, largemouth and smallmouth bass.
 They also stock brown and rainbow trout.